JohnFloyd

 Most interior designers opt to enter an apprenticeship after a formal education.
 During this time recent graduates work under the supervision of an experienced designer.
 This gives designers a chance to build a portfolio and learn the nooks and crannies of the business before going solo.

-See also 5 Interior Design Principles for Business
+See also Interior Design Jobs Require Proper Education

 Interior designers can also choose to become certified by passing an exam administered by the National Council for Interior Design Qualification (NCIDQ).
 One must have both a formal education and work experience to even sit for the NCIDQ exam.
 The NCIDQ has defined six various routes that can be found on their site.
 Note that this certificate is a requirement for professional registration in 26 of the U.S. states and Canadian provinces that require licensing.
 You must also possess an NCIDQ certificate if you wish to become a member of the American Society of Interior Designers, International Interior Design Association, and other similar organizations.